 But there’s another option.
 Gray & White Law has already filed lawsuits on behalf of Kentucky patients hurt by defective metal-on-metal hip replacements.

 Contact Gray and White Law Today

 At Gray & White, we have had a history of success in working through the complicated details of defective hip replacement cases throughout Kentucky.
 Our team of attorneys has helped numerous Kentucky victims receive multi-million dollar settlements for their medical-related injuries, and may be able to help you receive full and fair compensation.

 We take cases on a contingency fee basis, we are committed to each individual’s full recovery, and we have more than 10 years of success with defective hip implant cases.
 Our local lawyers can provide you with convenience and a personal relationship, combined with our experience getting justice from big pharmaceutical companies.
-To get answers to your defective hip replacement surgery questions, please call our Louisville law offices today at 888-450-4456.
+To get answers to your defective hip replacement surgery questions, please call our Louisville law offices today.